 * In the event you don’t have the bank card, bring the number of your branch and account, as well as an identity document (RG or CPF).

 Go to a branch, use an ATM (image above) and follow the instructions on the screen to make the transfer.
 You can make a simple transfer as well as DOCs and TEDs.

 Don’t forget to bring the bank details of the person or the company you are making the transfer to.

-This can be done directly from home through your bank’s website.
+This can be done directly from home through your bank’s website or its mobile app.

 Remember: The password you use to access the cash machine is different to the one you need for Internet Banking, in the event you don’t have the password for internet banking, ask for it at a branch of your bank.